y4cer/shipovnik_verification/dip.md

 https://www.youtube.com/watch?v=CStaNMsaot4 - part2

 ## Articles
-https://eprint.iacr.org/2023/246.pdf - hard one, formalization of CRYSTALS-Dilithium https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9505217 - The thing I want to prove but for the DH problem https://eprint.iacr.org/2004/332 - Sequences of games: a tool for taming complexity in security proofs https://crypto.stanford.edu/~dabo/cryptobook/BonehShoup_0_6.pdf - A graduate Course in Applied Cryptography
+- https://eprint.iacr.org/2023/246.pdf - hard one, formalization of CRYSTALS-Dilithium
+- https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9505217 - The thing I want to prove but for the DH problem
+- https://eprint.iacr.org/2004/332 - Sequences of games: a tool for taming complexity in security proofs
+- https://crypto.stanford.edu/~dabo/cryptobook/BonehShoup_0_6.pdf - A graduate Course in Applied Cryptography

 ## Side-notes
-I want to prove Existensial Unforgeability in Shipovnik Sequences of games is a game winner
+- I want to prove Existensial Unforgeability in Shipovnik
+- Sequences of games is a game winner
+- Nonce Respecting Scheme defined in Easycrypt tutorial is based on the hardness of the function mapping the nonces to the plaintexts.
+   > Intuitively, this property captures the extent to which an (unknown) random
+   > function from the function family is indistinguishable from a truly random
+   > function of the same type (i.e., from nonces to plaintexts) by observing the
+   > outputs corresponding to unique/non-repeating inputs.
+- For me, it means that the computational infeasibility to solve the Syndrome Decoding problem is the same as inability to forge a valid digital signature for fresh message

 ### Sequences of games: a tool for taming complexity in security proofs
 - Security for cryptograptic primitives is typically defined as an attack game